-We are proud to announce our corporate sponsor for the 27th annual Kenmare GooseFest:
+We are proud to announce our corporate sponsors for the 28th annual Kenmare GooseFest:

 Send $30 per ticket to:

 Pleaes include a self-addressed stamped envelope.

 "Kenmare lies right in the heart of some of North America's premier waterfowl hunting.
 With three major refuges within close proximity, this area is a major staging area for snow geese, Canada geese and mallards.
 There are also great opportunities to chase upland game like pheasants, Hungarian partridge and sharptail grouse in the afternoon after hunting waterfowl in the morning.
 Access has been easy and the community embraces hunters."